1615 W. Jackson St.

 Contact the appropriate regional traffic engineer for information regarding operations and maintenance issues affecting traffic-related items on nonfreeway state highways in the region, including signs, pavement markings, traffic signals and street lighting.

-Trent Thatcher, State Traffic Design Manager
+Vacant, State Traffic Design Manager

 Urban Area Team (Phoenix and Tucson Districts)

 Northern Area Team (Kingman, Flagstaff, Holbrook and the Northern Half of Globe District)